 Canon G9 X Mark II versus Canon M10

 An illustration of the physical size and weight of the Canon G9 X Mark II and the Canon M10 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the G9X Mark II – represents the basis for the calculations across all the size and weight measures).
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G9X Mark II – represents 100 percent across all the size and weight measures).